Vagabottos/Rootlog/Rootlog_V2.md

 `3F#$->` *The Woodland Alliance spends 3 Fox supporters.*
 `#E->A$` *The Eyrie give the Woodland Alliance one supporter.*
 `%sO$->V$` *The Riverfolk give a sword to the Vagabond.*
-`%s12->$` *Take a torch from the ruin in clearing 12.
+`%s12->$` *Take a sword from the ruin in clearing 12.
 The ruin piece is assumed to be removed when the ruin is empty.*
 `%s->e` *The current player exhausts a sword.*
 `%fe->` *The current player removes one of their exhausted boots from play.*